Product 9 min read

 What's next

 • Scheduled weekly re-audits with email reports comparing this week's score to last week's — delta view, new issues, resolved issues.
+Uses our existing Resend + Netlify scheduled-functions integration.

 • Competitor comparison mode that runs the audit on your site and up to 3 competitors in parallel and produces a diff view highlighting the gaps.